piotrekDo/planning/README.md

 > is the default end-point for getting full data of carriers and their assets.

 */carriers/all-short*
-> allows to get handy information about carriers themself without collecting full assets data.
+> allows to get handy information about carriers themselves without collecting full assets data.

 */carriers/sap*
-> allows to get carrier by it's SAP number which is unique.
+> allows to get carrier by its SAP number which is unique.

 ### Truck